(17th March 2013 – 17 miles)

 Visibility was pretty good and I began to hope that the cloud might clear.
-But shortly after I took this photo, cloud closed in completely and falling snow reduced my world to a thirty yard radius.
+But shortly after I took this photo, the cloud closed in completely and falling snow reduced my world to a thirty yard radius.
 The rest of the climb to the top of Greenup Edge (2000 feet) isn’t so very straightforward in clear conditions – but the path was now completely smothered and the way forward uncertain.

-My guidebook told me to follow a line of cairns … but was short on advice if these were practically invisible.
+My Trailblazer guidebook told me to follow a line of cairns … but was short on advice if these were practically invisible.
 I have hiked over Greenup Edge three times – and twice now in poor visibility when route-finding is bewildering.
 The map in my ‘book (a broken line on white with virtually no detail) was of no help.
 When a large rock formation loomed out of the mist, it was my Ordnance Survey map which told me that I had drifted too far to the South West.
 Using my compass, I regained the correct course – if not the actual path.
 This was a hairy time.
 I was searching for a “prominent fencepost on top of outcrop” but I failed.
 If you have walked to Grasmere in fine weather and with the village visible in the far distance, it is difficult to appreciate how tricky navigation can be up here.

 I was.
 Eventually, mightily relieved, I reached the head of Easedale and the start of the descent to Grasmere.
 I hurried on.